Art History Careers

-Megan Mahn Miller is a graduate of the University of Minnesota with a bachelor's degree in art history.
-Mahn Miller began her career working in nonprofit organizations supporting the arts.
+Designated as a master personal property appraiser by the National Auctioneers Association, Megan Mahn Miller earned a bachelor's degree in art history from the University of Minnesota.
+Mahn Miller began her career working for nonprofit organizations supporting the arts.
 In 2006, Mahn Miller joined Julien's Auctions -- an internationally renowned auction house of rock and roll and Hollywood memorabilia.

-- Why did you decide to pursue a career in art history?
+Why did you decide to pursue a career in art history?
 Is it something that you were always interested in?

 Initially, I thought I would study anthropology with an emphasis on art.
 My freshman year, I took classes in both and it turned out my aptitude was in art history.
 Anthropology became the emphasis.

 At that time, in the early 1990s, students were being told that having a liberal arts degree was all that mattered -- that your actual degree subject was secondary.
 In one way, that was very freeing because I had no idea what I was going to do with my degree, but [it was] very unsupportive in another.
 I had to make a special effort to find internships and outside projects to build credentials while studying.
 Art has always been important to me, but it took time to figure out how to make it a career.

 How is an art history program different from other college majors?

 How to say this delicately… there are a lot of people who don't take this degree seriously.
 And that is unfair.
 The study is rigorous and can incorporate many different areas of study.
 My personal interest was the intersection of women's studies and art.
 The connections to other subjects are endless.

 The business of art is evolving; how art is sold, what is bought, who is buying.
 This creates a lot of fear from people who have been in the business and only worked in one way.
 It creates opportunities for young people entering the field to innovate.

 What was the job search like after completing your degree?